Josh Stark is a lawyer and head of operations and legal at Ledger Labs, a blockchain consultancy based in Toronto.

 The most well-known example of this capability are "smart contracts".

-In a previous article, I articulated a distinction between smart contract code – a program or script executed on a blockchain – and smart legal contracts, the use of smart contract code to define and enforce a legal agreement.
+, I articulated a distinction between smart contract code – a program or script executed on a blockchain – and smart legal contracts, the use of smart contract code to define and enforce a legal agreement.

 In most cases, "smart legal contracts" would be a combination of traditional legal language and smart-contract code.
 A typical legal contract would handle terms that can’t be easily reduced to code, like clauses relating to liability or human performance.
 The smart-contract code portions would handle aspects of the contract that could benefit from automation, like a transfer of funds on certain conditions.